Just over two years ago, Westpac group executive Carolyn McCann made a decision that may have seemed counter-intuitive.

 Two years on, McCann has hit a major program milestone – the rollout of an enterprise-wide technology project that will consolidate the bank’s web of nine ageing complaints systems and “lock in” operational improvements.

-Built using IBM’s Enterprise Case Manager architecture, the platform, dubbed “Westpac Resolve”, is being rolled out to more than 15,000 of Westpac’s customer facing employees, following an initial pilot phase that started in July.
+Built using IBM’s Enterprise Case Manager architecture, the complaints reolution system is being rolled out to more than 15,000 of Westpac’s customer facing employees, following an initial pilot phase that started in July.

 It’s one of a number of technology overhauls underway across the bank as part of chief executive Peter King’s commitment to transformation and simplifying processes, like the release of a new banking app, the bank's new digital banking platform, the major upgrade of the bank’s core network infrastructure, new technology to improve in-branch network speeds and capabilities, and the rollout completion of the bank’s “customer service hub” later this year.

-In its initial release, Westpac Resolve is accessible to bankers via an “intuitive” system making it simpler for branch and contact centre staff to log and resolve complaints.
-From next year, Westpac Resolve will be back-end integrated into the online banking website and mobile application platfroms, enabling customers to log and track their complaint as it progresses to resolution.
+In its initial release, the system is accessible to bankers via an “intuitive” platform making it simpler for branch and contact centre staff to log and resolve complaints.
+From next year, it will be back-end integrated into the online banking website and mobile application platfroms, enabling customers to log and track their complaint as it progresses to resolution.
 Over time, artificial intelligence will be leveraged to help navigate bankers or customers through “guided resolutions”.

 “This is a huge opportunity to significantly improve customers’ experiences, get all of our people onto the same system, have one single view of complaints and one source of data,” says Pogonoski, a 26-year veteran of the bank.